-Overstrung: When the brace height is exceeded by the use of too short a bow string.
+Overstrung: When the brace height is exceeded using too short a bow string.

-Pyle (AKA Point): The metal tip attached to the head of the arrow shaft.
-Anglo-Saxon (pil) meaning dart, also spelled pile.
+Pile (AKA Point): The metal tip attached to the head of the arrow shaft.
+Anglo-Saxon (pil) meaning dart, also spelled pyle.

 Pinch: To squeeze the arrow between the drawing fingers.